Want to learn more about this at Kettering Health?

-Regular screenings make early detection possible for Carolyn
+Regular screenings made early detection possible for Carolyn

-For years, Carolyn Welcelean has made a point to see physicians on a regular basis for her check-ups and screenings.
+For years, Carolyn Welcelean has made a point to see physicians regularly for her check-ups and screenings.
 This dedication to what she calls a “really strong regimen” may have saved her life.

 “I think when they did the biopsy, that’s when I knew I had breast cancer,” she says.
 “But it was at such an early stage that it was probably no bigger than the head of an eraser.”

 When breast cancer is found early, there is a better chance that the treatment will be effective, according to the National Cancer Institute.
 The following month, Carolyn had a lumpectomy—a surgery where the physician removes cancer and a small part of the surrounding tissue, but not the breast itself.
 This was a different procedure than originally planned, but after learning more about her options, she worked with the physicians to create a plan to meet her needs.

 “They were very agreeable to making it what was most comfortable for me,” she says.

 Radiation treatments followed surgery in May at Soin Medical Center.
 She was the first scheduled patient to receive treatments at the hospital’s new radiation therapy center.
 Receiving treatment at Soin Medical Center had special meaning to Carolyn, a previous volunteer at the hospital’s cancer center and current employee in the hospital’s Patient Registration Department.